joseluisesna/Gossip_in_Hungarian_firms/README.md

 # Gossip in Hungarian firms

-Code to Estévez & Takács (in preparation) 'Network brokerage and workplace gossip'.
+Code to Estévez & Takács (in preparation) 'Not receiving but sending more gossip: How network brokers shape the workplace grapevine'.